Cowboys Community, Training and High Performance Centre

 - Contractors to employ an Indigenous Liaison Officer; develop a preferred Indigenous business supplier register and establish two commercial relationships with Indigenous business;

-- An Indigenous Economic Participation Committee will be established with Traditional Owners and key State and Federal Indigenous, employment and training agencies to support and provide advice on the delivery of the IES.
+- An Indigenous Economic Participation Committee will be established with Traditional Owners and key State and Federal Indigenous, employment and training agencies.

 Economic Impact and Public Benefit

 With its combination of community areas, training spaces, sports medicine and science labs, the centre will be a long-term asset to the region.

 Independent analysis forecasts that the infrastructure funded by the NAIF loan will generate approximately $202m in economic benefits for the region over the next 30 years.

 The project is expected to create 213 jobs during construction and 58 operational jobs.

 “Funding support from NAIF is a crucial part of our business plan for our new centre, and we are grateful to NAIF for their consideration and positive response to our application”